List of Delhi Public School Society schools: DPS Farakka

 A private co-educational day school located inside the NTPC TTS Township in Farakka, West Bengal.
 It is run by the Delhi Public School Society with funding from NTPC, Farakka.
 It was the first Delhi Public School to be established in West Bengal after being taken over by the DPS society in 1992 from Nabarun Point English Medium School.
 Mr. Sunil Sinha Roy was the first principal of the school, who along with the General Manager of NTPC, FSTPP Mr. G.S.Sohal laid the foundation for this school.
 The school is affiliated with the Central Board of Secondary Education (CBSE), New Delhi, and offers courses in commerce and science.
-It enrolls over 1,500 pupils ranging from Standard I to Standard XII..
+It enrolls over 1,500 pupils ranging from Standard I to Standard XII.
 The school has a 5-acre campus and is well connected to the nearby townships.
 The NTPC management provides school buses for all of its employees' children.
 The Farakka Barrage Project management also provides buses.

 The school inherited the Nabarun Point Building in 1992.
 There is an auditorium.
 From the end of 2017 a new building is used.

-DPS Fulbari,Siliguri
+DPS Fulbari, Siliguri

 It is affiliated with CBSE.
 It is located in Phulbari near the Bangladesh Border.

-DPS Garhpar
+DPS Nalanda

 DPS operates on the franchise model.
 There are three DPS schools in Garhpar - DPS North, DPS South and DPS East.
 They are owned mostly by the family of its founder, a leading politician.
 All three branches are built in the rural outskirts.
 It has international exchanges with other schools in Germany etc. A peace connect program has been established with Roots International in Islamabad, Pakistan.

 One new DPS school at Whitefield, Garhpar, started in 2011.
 It is run by a different trust but it belongs to the DPS family in Delhi.